Eeelco/clickrecorder/README.md

 - Supports left/right click only
 - Save and load click patterns
 - Set inital delay before the script starts clicking
+- (Optionally) Mimick human behavior by moving the mouse along a Bezier curve and not clicking pixel-perfectly
 - Scroll to stop the script from clicking
 - Currently, the upper speed limit is about 150 clicks per second if the delay is set to 0.